yunimoo/elichika/README.md

         - Aside from that, you can also just use the address like normal.
         - You should look into this if you want to further develop the game/server, as doing so might require redownloading things a lot.

+- Resource config:

+    - The config of how the resources work on the server.
+    - `original` means the resources behave like it would in the original server.
+Every action that cost resources will consume those resources.
+    - `comfortable` is the default settings.
+Things like star gems, LP, AP are unlimited.
+The daily song play limit or the daily tap bond limit is also removed.
+This is the recommended settings if you just want to play and experience the game without all the money-making limitation.
+    - `free` is the free settings.
+Generally, resources can only go up and not down.
+    - Keep in mind that some resources/systems are not controlled by these settings, but they are pretty minor.
+    - And this doesn't apply to the accessories (but apply to the accessory items).

 - Default item count:

     - The amount of items to give a player to start with.